 - causes significant pain or other symptoms

-Although rare, there are a couple potentially serious complications that can occur due to ovarian cysts.
-Let’s explore these in more detail.
+Although rare, there are a few potentially serious complications that can occur due to ovarian cysts.

 Sometimes, an ovarian cyst can burst.
 When this happens, you may experience sudden, severe pain in your lower abdomen or back.
 While painful, a ruptured cyst doesn’t typically require treatment.

 However, a large cyst that’s ruptured may lead to heavy bleeding.
 When this happens, you may feel faint, dizzy, or have rapid breathing.
 A ruptured cyst that’s causing heavy bleeding can be addressed through surgery.

 When an ovarian cyst gets very large, its weight can cause the ovary to become twisted around.
 This is called ovarian torsion and can lead to symptoms like:

 - sudden severe pain, often on one side of the abdomen

 - nausea and vomiting